4GeeksAcademy/python-beginner-programming-exercises/exercises/10-Calling-Your-First-Function/README.md

 ## 🔎 Important:

-There's a series of exercises dedicated to functions [here](https://github.com/4GeeksAcademy/python-functions-programming-exercises), we encourage you to go and finish those after your **first Function exercise** (And then... come back! 😃).
+There's a series of exercises dedicated to functions [here](https://github.com/4GeeksAcademy/python-functions-programming-exercises), we encourage you to go and finish those after your **first function exercise** (And then... come back! 😃).

 ## 💡 Hint: